Everyone

 Abandonment occurs when an employee leaves their job with no intention of returning.

-Some have a clause which states that employment may be terminated after a specific number of days of unexplained absence (the number of days will be specified in employment agreement).
+Some have a clause which states that employment may be after a specific number of days of unexplained absence (the number of days will be specified in employment agreement).

 It’s good practice for all employment agreements to contain a clause on abandonment.